MarkWilcock/Python-ML-Course/course_datasets.md

 The lab exercises and tutorial in the course use several datasets.
 Some of these are inbuilt datasets in the scikit-learn package.
 Others are in the data folder of this repo.
 Here is a brief description of each, and a link for further information.

-## Titanic
+## MTCars

-This is a partial list of some of the passengers on the Titanic.
-[Full details are available on this page](https://zomalex.co.uk/datasets/titanic_dataset.html)
+This is a classic dataset of 32 American supercars from the 1970s.
+Full details are available on [this page](https://zomalex.co.uk/datasets/mt_cars_dataset.html)

 ## Bank Churn